 Which leads me to another, possibly tangential, thing that is really clawing at me.

 I don’t like what’s happening with women online right now, particularly in so-called recovery, spiritual, and feminist circles.
-It appears there is a growing contingent of people who I would assert even six months ago had no awareness of the word privilege, and now feel compelled to call out other women on theirs at every turn.
-I’m…let’s say, curious…as to how effective this actually is and what said folks are actually doing in their lives about their said privilege.
-I’m wholeheartedly, honestly, all for helping people in any way I can.
-Especially women.
-But this reeks of self-serving virtue signaling and bullying disguised as being “woke” and empathetic.
-It’s ugly and toxic.
-I’d really love to know how many of these folks are actually voting, for example, since that’s a tangible way to influence the change they purport to want.
-And, if they are, if they really know what they’re voting for and why, beyond the headlines and memes.
+It appears there is a growing contingent of people who I would assert even six months ago had no awareness of the concept of "privilege," and now feel compelled to call out other women on theirs at every turn.
+I’m…let’s say, curious…as to how effective this actually is and what said folks are actually doing in their real lives to make use of their own said privilege.
+It reeks of self-serving virtue signaling and bullying disguised as being “woke” and "empathetic."
+Even if the instinct is good, the shame-centered approach is not, and most importantly: it doesn't work.

 Some thoughts to consider: